lanlanjr/guestbook/README.md

-# PortalShare - Digital Wedding Guestbook
+# PortalShare - Digital Event Guestbook

-PortalShare is a Flask-based web application that provides a modern digital guestbook solution for weddings and events.
+PortalShare is a Flask-based web application that provides a modern digital guestbook solution for events.
 It allows guests to leave text messages, upload photos, and record audio messages, all accessible through QR codes.

 ## Features